 “Only after you have left your origin, can you arrive at your destination.”

-The overwhelming popularity of Ultima Online proved that there was a huge demand for online multiplayer games and Richard sought to build on that success.
+By 2000 Richard had left origin and founded a new gaming company: Destination Games.
+The popularity of Ultima Online proved that there was a huge demand for online multiplayer games and Richard sought to build on that success.
 Partnering with the Korean based company NCSoft, Richard began developing a new, sci-fi virtual world: Tabula Rasa

 “We take you there.”

 In 2009, Richard got back to his fantasy roots and formed Portalarium where is currently building Shroud of the Avatar, the spiritual successor to his previous work.
-Currently under development, Shroud of the Avatar has already broken records as the second highest funded Kickstarter campaign and is continually ranked as one of the top upcoming MMORPGs.
+Released in 2014, Shroud of the Avatar is now operated by Catnip Games which acquired in 2019 the operating assets of Portalarium.
+Join New Britannia